passingthru67/workspaces-to-dock/README.md

     **Bottom margin** - Allows setting a bottom margin for the extended dock.
 The range allowed is 0% to 15% of the screen height.

+- **Thumbnails:**

+    **Customize the workspace thumbnail size** - Option to customize the maximum thumbnail size.

+    **Thumbnail size** - The custom value for the maximum thumbnail size.
+The range allowed is 10% to 25% of the screen size.

 Additional Settings:
 --------------------